apache/fineract/README.md

     docker rm -f mysql-5.5

 Beware that this database container database keeps its state inside the container and not on the host filesystem.
 It is lost when you destroy (rm) this container.
 This is typically fine for development.
-See [Caveats: Where to Store Data on the database container documentation](https://hub.docker.com/_/mysql) re. how to make it persistant instead of ephemeral.
+See [Caveats: Where to Store Data on the database container documentation](https://hub.docker.com/_/mysql) re. how to make it persistent instead of ephemeral.

 Instructions how to run for local development